 Revitalizing Neighborhoods by Creating Homeownership Opportunities

 The Homesteading and Urban Redevelopment Corporation (HURC) was established by the City of Cincinnati with a focus on community housing improvement throughout the region and the renovation of homes in low to moderate income areas.
-The Redevelopment Authority entered into an agreement in 2015 to manage the organization, strengthening the HURC’s reach and impact through shared the resources of the Redevelopment Authority and the Landbank.
+The Port entered into an agreement in 2015 to manage the organization, strengthening the HURC’s reach and impact through shared the resources of The Port and the Landbank.
 With the HURC’s mission centered on neighborhood revitalization and equity, the strategic pairing of these organizations bolsters our neighborhood revitalization goal of transforming communities for lasting impact.

 Since its inception in 1976, the HURC has successfully put over 800 single family homes back into productive use.